rustprooflabs/pgdd/ADVANCED-INSTALL.md

-Debian/Ubuntu Bionic binaries are available for 0.4.0 (first [pgx](https://github.com/zombodb/pgx) version) and on.
-More distributions will be made available in the future.
+Debian/Ubuntu Bionic binaries are available for 0.4.0 (first [pgx](https://github.com/zombodb/pgx) version) and later.
+More distributions will likely have binaries available in the future.

 ```bash